Date: June 5, 2020

 Tattooing, in contrast, is not accomplished solely by touching or manipulating soft tissues.
 Instead, it involves creating “a mark or design…on or under the skin of a human being by a process of piercing and ingraining a pigment, dye, or ink in the skin.”11 Whereas, the licensing statutes regulating massage therapists and acupuncturists (chapters 480 and 457, respectively) are specifically referenced in section 456.001—which, in turn, is incorporated in the exception provisions of section 787.29—the licensing statute regulating tattoo artists (chapter 381) is not.
 All these considerations lead to a conclusion that tattooing is not a part of “bodywork services,” as that term is used in section 787.29, Florida Statutes.

 Based on the foregoing, it would appear that a tattoo establishment is not a business or establishment that offers “bodywork services for compensation" for purposes of enforcing the signage requirements contained in section 787.29(3)(b), Florida Statutes.
-I trust that these informal comments will be useful to you.

 1 Of particular note here, Massage Practice is regulated under chapter 480, and Acupuncture is regulated under chapter 457.